Women's suffrage in New Jersey: After the Civil War

 The state of women's ability to vote in different elections continued to be challenged in the courts in New Jersey.
 In 1893, a law passed in the state allowed any freeholder, which could include women, the right to vote for local road commissioners.
 Women's right to vote for the road commissioners was challenged through the case, Allison v.
 Blake.
 William Outis Allison who ran for road commissioner and lost, claimed that his opponent, Clinton Hamlin Blake, had won due to illegal voting.
 Allison claimed that the women's votes were invalid.
 The Supreme Court of New Jersey ruled in this case on June 11, 1894, that women's votes were "unconstitutional under the 1844 New Jersey Constitution.
 There were continued efforts to get women out to vote and just as much opposition to women voting in school elections.
 The state Attorney General, John P. Stockton, issued a formal statement on June 13, 1894, that women's right to vote for school election issues was not affected by the supreme court decision in Allison v.
 Blake.
 The case of Kimball v.
 Hendee took issue with women's votes being rejected during a school election on July 27, 1894, and the courts decided in November 1894 that women voting in school elections was unconstitutional.
 Landis v.
 Ashworth was focused on an issue in 1893 were women had voted during a school meeting that included a tax levy.
-In this case, decided on February 1895, it was decided that women could vote in school meetings for everything except electing school trustees.
+In this case, decided in February 1895, it was decided that women could vote in school meetings for everything except electing school trustees.

 The campaign for the 1894 New York constitutional amendment for women's suffrage also had a positive effect on people in New Jersey.
 NJWSA president, Florence Howe Hall hoped that this ruling might inspire more people to advocate for full women's suffrage in the state.
 Due to legislators' opposition to full suffrage, NJWSA decided to embark on restoring school suffrage.
 The year 1895 was the beginning of the New Jersey suffragists' effort to restore women's right to vote in school-related elections.
 During this year, NJWSA, working with the Jersey City Woman's Club, supported women's right to become lawyers.
 Their work enabled Mary Philbrook to become the first woman admitted to the New Jersey bar.
 Later Philbrook became legal counsel to the NJWSA.